tanzislam/cryptopals/README.md

 ## Deciphering the Code

-The `main` translation unit of each solution is full of test cases written for the Google Test framework.
+The main translation unit of each solution is full of test cases written with the Google Test framework.
 The `main()` inside Google Test is used, so you will not find a `main()` function in here.